 Some institutional investors highlighted that the fiduciary duties of advisers, as reflected in the scope of indemnification and exculpation provisions, is a highly negotiated aspect of fund investment documentation.
 Some comments pointed out that the current market standard, “gross negligence,” is the product of multiple repeat interactions between sophisticated investors and fund advisers and reflects what such investors consider to be an appropriate risk allocation between investors and advisers, as well as their expectations about the adviser’s approach to investment decisions.
 Comment letters expressed a concern that changing to a negligence fiduciary duty standard would result not only in increased costs to investors but also possibly to diminished returns because advisers might alter their investment decision-making processes to conform to new risk allocation metric mandated by the SEC rather than the parties.

-Some investors also expressed concerns about the proposed prohibition on preferential treatment, saying that that mandating disclosure of any preferential terms would erode investors’ negotiating position because advisers might cease to offer preferential they do now in side letters if detailed disclosure of those terms to all investors was required.
+Some investors also expressed concerns about the proposed prohibition on preferential treatment, saying that mandating disclosure of any preferential terms would erode investors’ negotiating position because advisers might cease to offer them preferential terms as they do now in side letters if detailed disclosure of those terms to all investors was required.
 Other investors pointed out in their comments that certain preferential terms that the proposal would prohibit, such as preferential redemption rights, are frequently relied upon by investors to comply with their regulatory obligations, state laws or internal policies and, absent the ability to negotiate such a preferential treatment, their ability to invest in private funds may be limited.

 Reopening the Comment Period